Salma-Zag/portfolio/hacks/calculator-lesson.md

 **6) Clear Button Doesn’t Reset (A/C)**

-<br>Problem: Pressing A/C doesnt clear everything
+Problem: Pressing A/C doesnt clear everything

-<br>How to fix it:
+How to fix it:
 - Make sure this code is at the bottom:

 ```js